ExodusMovement/asana-actions/README.md

 ```

 ## Testing changes

+Testing currently requires a live Asana environment to test with, you will need to create your own token for that.
+If you would like you open a PR adding a mocked test environment we would appreciate it.

 - Commit the changes you want to test to a branch
 - Run `npm version patch` to bump the version in package.json (this will also create a commit)